The speed and security of Windows 10 are heavily reliant on Windows Updates, particularly the significant upgrades that improve system stability.

 - Once the services stop, you can restart by entering the following commands one at a time.

 net start cryptSvc

 net start bits

 4. Exit the command prompt, then reboot your PC.

 5. Restart your Windows Update Services to see if these steps can fix Windows update error 0x80080005.

 Perform the Windows System File Checker (SFC)

 System File Checker or SFC is another excellent tool that you can use to fix Windows Update error 0x80080005.
 To do an SFC scan for and improve corrupt drivers or find missing files, you can use a free application with the Windows operating system.

 To use Windows SFC to scan your machine, follow these steps.

 - Launch the command prompt.
 Press the “Windows” key, press “R,” and type the command prompt.
-Get an elevated command prompt access by holding down the “ctrl and shift” keys together and hitting enter.
+Get an elevated command prompt access by holding the “ctrl and shift” keys together and hitting enter.
 Click “OK” on the next window to grant administrator permissions.

 - In the command prompt window, type the following commands “sfc /scannow” and hit “enter.”
 Wait for the SFC to complete the scan and restart the computer.
 Once done, run the Windows Update tool to check if the issue has been fixed.